maameamabainson/BIP_Project_DM_Heterogenous_KG/README.md

 Phenotypes/effects which contained at least one of these words exactly or as a substring (case-insensitive) were retagged as immune_effect/phenotype.

-The final dataset from preprocessing has columns: ‘x_index’, ‘x_name’, ‘x_type’, ' y_index ', ' y_name ', ' y_type ', ' relation' and ‘display_relation’.
+The final dataset from preprocessing has columns: ‘x_index’, ‘x_name’, ‘x_type’, 'y_index ', ' y_name ', ' y_type ', ' relation' and ‘display_relation’.

-Script output: host_layer_data.csv
+Script output: host_layer_data.csv/t1dm_host_layer_data.csv